NielDB/mongodb-sharded/README.md

 # MongoDB Sharded Cluster for Kubernetes on GKE

 A project demonstrating the deployment of a MongoDB Sharded Cluster via Kubernetes on the Google Kubernetes Engine (GKE), using Kubernetes' feature StatefulSet.
-Contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy a MongoDB Replica Set.
+Contains example Kubernetes YAML resource files (in the 'resource' folder), Terraform infrastructure files (in the 'terraform' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy a MongoDB Replica Set.
+There are also two projects to load test the cluster in the 'loadtesting' folder (explained in '3 Load Testing').

 For further background information on what these scripts and resource files do, plus general information about running MongoDB with Kubernetes, see: [http://k8smongodb.net/](http://k8smongodb.net/)